AramisMario/hexagonal-lambda/README.md

 # domainErrors
 The Domain Errors are classes responibles for map the errors that could occur in the domain, these errors ar not exceptions but bussiness logic related errors.

+# application
+The Application is the layer where we define our ports and use cases.

+# ports
+A port is an interface that every adapter wants to connnect to the port must implement.

+# primaryPorts
+Primary ports are used to connect with the driving adapters (input adapters) in the infrastructure layer.

+# secondaryPorts
+Secondary ports are used to connect with the driven adapters in the infrastructure layer, commonly used to call external services like databases, third party APIs, and more.

+# useCases
+The use cases are used to execute the logic of our application by calling entity methods, external services and executing its own logic and validations.

+# infrastructure
+The infrastructure layer is used to comunicate the core with "the external world", here we have impletentations of the ports known as Adapters.

+# driven

+# drivenAdapters

+# drivenMappers

+# repositories

+# driving

+# drivingAdapters

+# dto

+# drivingMappers